- Your Government

 On August 8, 2017, the Parks and Recreation Commission adopted the Site Master Plan for Staebler Farm County Park to determine the park's future amenities and recreational opportunities, which will highlight Washtenaw County's rich agricultural heritage.
 The plan defines an overall vision for the park; sets goals and objectives to guide the physical development; and establishes development phases.

-Since last year, staff, a committee of Parks Commissioners, and Michigan Folk School (site partner) staff have been working with an architecture firm, The Collaborative Inc., to design a new multipurpose building to support WCPARC programming and the Michigan Folk School classes.
-The proposed building’s design respects the historic character of the site, taking subtle cues from existing elements.
+In 2019, WCPARC began working with architects from The Collaborative to develop a new Multipurpose Building at Staebler Farm Park.
+The 5,800 sf structure will support park programming and classes for site partner, the Michigan Folk School.
+The building’s design respects the historic character of the site, taking subtle cues from existing elements.
 Its location will take advantage of the park’s natural features and picturesque views.

 The new building will provide three classrooms, one of which will accommodate a “teaching” kitchen to support classes such as cheesemaking and produce canning.
 The patio will be used for outdoor programs and events and provide views of the landscape.
 Patrons visiting the park will have access to the building’s restrooms and pathways will link to the park’s historic area.

 In September 2021, the County released an RFP to construct the multipurpose building and associated site development, which the Parks Commission approved at their May meeting.
-If a contract is awarded, it is anticipated that construction will begin in spring 2022.
+In early 2022, WCPARC entered into a contract with Phoenix Contractors for construction of the multipurpose building and site amenities.

 View the design here!